uptane/deployment-considerations/faq.md

 The Uptane Standard allows each implementer to decide whether these keys would be accepted.
 Take the following example:

-Root metadata says valid top-level targets keyids are A, B, C, and D, with a threshold of 2.
+Root metadata lists valid top-level Targets key identifiers are A, B, C, and D, with a threshold of 2.
 Should the following two metadata files be considered valid?

 * Signed by A, B, and X, where X is not present at all in root metadata